wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ## Core SDKs for Sending Raw Data to Wavefront

-The core (Level 1) SDKs enable you to send raw values to Wavefront for ingestion as metrics, histograms, or trace data.
+The core SDKs (Level 1 SDKs) enable you to send raw values to Wavefront for ingestion as metrics, histograms, or trace data.
 A core SDK is especially useful for creating utilities that obtain existing values from a data store and send them as observability data to Wavefront.
 [SDK languages.](#SDKlevels)

 A core SDK enables an application to communicate with Wavefront in one of two ways:
 * Send data directly to the Wavefront service ([direct ingestion](direct_ingestion.html)).
 This technique gets you up and running with minimal preparation, but is best suited for small-scale uses.